Sayer Clinics > News

 “Your coccyx is designed to move (backwards) out of the way as your baby’s head descends.
 Sitting on your coccyx during birth restricts the pelvic outlet and can also lead to dislocation of the coccyx, which can be extremely painful for months after the birth.”

-This delicate process is totally disrupted by lying supine with an epidural, later frequently followed by injection of syntocinon to kick-start contractions which are slow (due to supine position) against a cervix which hasn't yet dilated sufficiently, causing increased intrauterine pressure, resulting in maternal exhaustion, foetal hypoxia 9lack of oxygen) and distress, leading to emergency Caesarian, increased risk of post-surgical infection.
+This incredible process is completely disrupted by lying supine with an epidural, later frequently followed by injection of syntocinon to kick-start contractions which are slow (due to supine position) against a cervix which hasn't yet dilated sufficiently, causing increased intrauterine pressure, resulting in maternal exhaustion, pelvic and foetal hypoxia) and distress, leading to emergency Caesarian with increased risk of post-surgical infection.
 This is often followed by mastitis and then antibiotics.
-This disastrous cascade of intervention limits the exhausted mother's ability to bond with and breast-feed her baby.
+This disastrous cascade of medicalised intervention limits the exhausted mother's ability to bond with and breast-feed her baby for the UK typical 6 weeks until they give up - a far cry from two years of optimal breastfeeding.

 But this is all considered "normal" in the 'West' and progressively in third-world countries who slavishly follow the 'civilised' modern medical practice of supine childbirth.

-It is NOT normal - and needs a total rethink based on tens of thousands of years of erect childbirth.
-All our smaller brained and smaller pelvised relatives squat to deliver.
+It is NOT normal - and needs a total rethink based on tens of thousands of years of erect human childbirth.
+Even our smaller-brained and smaller-pelvised mammalian relatives squat to deliver.

 Midwives well-trained and confident in natural childbirth acting with the back-up of modern emergency medicine is the optimal path.

-There are four basic variations in pelvic shape between Anthropoid, Gynaecoid, Platypelloid and occasional Android (male-shaped) pelvis types in women
+There are also four main variations in pelvic shape from Anthropoid, Gynaecoid, Platypelloid who tend to give birth vaginally, ranging to the 5% Android (male-shaped) pelvis types in women who almost certainly cannot give birth vaginally.

 The sacrococcygeal joint, the joint between the sacrum and the coccyx or tailbone and inter-coccygeal joints, also soften in pregnancy; it is designed to swivel backwards to widen the outlet of the pelvis as the baby emerges.
 Clearly, this is impossible if the mother is sitting or semi-reclining on her coccyx.